play-with-docker/play-with-docker.github.io/_posts/2017-01-27-docker-images.markdown

 64 bytes from 127.0.0.1: seq=4 ttl=64 time=0.047 ms
 ```

 You can also override the default CMD indicating another IP address.
-We will use **8.8.8.8** which is the IP of a Google's DNS.
+We will use **8.8.8.8** which is the IP of a Google's DNS servers.

 ```.term1
 docker container run ping:v0.1 8.8.8.8